alainkaegi/pythonorama/control_structures/recursion.md

 ## Questions
 1. :star: What happens if a recursive function with no base case is called?
+1. :star: What happens if a recursive function with two base cases is called?
 1. :star: When is recursion preferable to iteration (using loops)?
 1. :star::star: Assuming non-negative integer arguments, what does the function below compute?
     ```